 3. Receive records and compile the financial statements

 Jansen provides the year-end trial balance (exported from Exact Online), the fixed asset register, loan agreements, and a schedule of work-in-progress.
-Map the trial balance to the RJ 396 financial statement format: balance sheet, profit and loss account, and notes.
+Map the trial balance to the RJ 396 financial statement format covering balance sheet, profit and loss account, notes, and required disclosures.
 Apply the minimum disclosure requirements under RJ 396.

 During compilation, you notice that Jansen classified a €180,000 investment in new CNC equipment (delivered November 2025, invoice dated December 2025) as an expense in the profit and loss account rather than as a fixed asset.
 The trial balance shows it in account 4500 (General Operating Expenses).